Open Hardware Repository - Introduction¶

 - Milkymist: OHWR - Open Hardware @ CERN (Feb 2011)

 - The first CERN Press Release CERN launches Open Hardware initiative in July 2011 gave a large impact.
-We stopped tracking since this press coverage.

 Companies using the OHR site¶

 In December 2012 sixteen companies from eleven countries were actively using the OHR site to develop or produce open hardware, software and drivers.
 These companies may be paid for the open developments.
 Actually in July 2014 the number is the same.

 Licences used for CERN Open Hardware designs¶